 "Wealth is actually created in the microeconomic level of the economy.
 Wealth can only be created by firms.
-The capacity for wealth creation is rooted in the sophistication of the operating practices and strategies of companies, as well as in the quality of the microeconomic business environment in which a nation's companies compete.
+The capacity for win Brown and I more than I S world D. rate of Royal rolan Dimone 3087- 2013 wealth creation is rooted in the sophistication of the operating practices and strategies of companies, as well as in the quality of the microeconomic business environment in which a nation's companies compete.
 More than 80 percent of the variation of GDP per capita across countries is accounted for by microeconomic fundamentals.
 Unless microeconomic capabilities improve, macro-economic, political, legal, and social reforms will not bear full fruit".
 (Porter, 2005)